kernelci/kernelci-project/kernelci.org/content/en/docs/org/working-groups.md

 * [Guy Lunardi](mailto:<guy.lunardi@collabora.com>) - `glunardi`
 * [Nikolai Kondrashov](mailto:<spbnick@gmail.com>) - `spbnick`

-## Sysadmin
+## SysAdmin

 The KernelCI common infrastructure requires some regular maintenance to keep web servers, databases and Cloud services up and running.
 This does not include any test lab other than some Kubernetes clusters as hardware platforms are maintained by separate companies and individuals.
-Members of the sysadmin working group have admin rights on most of the KernelCI systems, wherever applicable.
+Members of the SysAdmin working group have admin rights on all KernelCI systems, wherever applicable.
+As per the [2022-12-08 TSC vote](/docs/org/tsc/votes/#2022-12-08), admin rights cover the following items:

+* Machines (SSH, sudo):
+  * KernelCI staging VM
+  * KernelCI production VM
+  * Jenkins runner nodes
+  * Kubernetes nodes
+* Web applications:
+  * Staging Jenkins instance (admin access)
+  * Production Jenkins instance (admin access)
+  * SysAdmin GitHub project board
+  * Azure portal (admin access)
+* Encrypted repositories:
+  * kernelci-jenkins-data
+  * builder-config-data

 This group has a large overlap with [service maintainers](tsc/#service-maintainers), it's merely a way to facilitate operations and ensure maintenance is taking place.